 Reasons for collecting and processing information about you

-City Living Psychology Ltd may collect information about you because you are a patient or client of hers.
+City Living Psychology Ltd may collect information about you because you are a patient or client of us.
 We process the data because it is in our legitimate interests as clinicians to do so.
 As clinicians, we need to see and analyse documents containing this information to provide our expert advice, to carry out an assessment or to deliver psychological intervention.
 Another lawful reason for us processing your data may be Legal Obligation.
 If City Living Psychology Ltd are processing “special category data” about you, this is our second lawful reason to do so.
 This is likely to apply with regards to a litigation claim.

 As a client or patient of City Living Psychology Ltd our lawful reason for processing “special category data” is that it is necessary for the purposes of the provision of health or social care or treatment.